mstable/MIPs/TDP/tdp-45.md

 By doing away with reserving specific seats for specific entities, we are widening the decentralization aspect of the DAO, while at the same time getting active contributors outside of these groups an opportunity to join the seats of the DAO.

-By introducing a universal core contributor title and signer compensation, we are also hardening our DAO against malicious actors that would target specific sub-sections of the DAO and instead streamline and simplify the way anyone can contribute to the mStableDAO in a meaningful and flexible way.
+By introducing a universal contributor title and signer compensation, we are also hardening our DAO against malicious actors that would target specific sub-sections of the DAO and instead streamline and simplify the way anyone can contribute to the mStableDAO in a meaningful and flexible way.

 Lastly, we are increasing transparency and accountability for each of the signers inside of the DAO by creating a mandatory rotation via a regular election process to ensure that Meta Governors continuously have an opportunity to chose the signers they deem most fit for the task at hand, and for allowing everyone to verify the process was carried out correctly in line with Governance.